-Full Time Status: Student's enrollment status will be considered full time if they are enrolled in at least 8.0 credit hours in a six week period.
+Full Time Status: Student's enrollment status will be considered full time if they are enrolled in at least 8.0 credit hours in a six-week period.

-Program Delivery: Blended (Residential and Online, please see marked classes) The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online, those courses are identified as blended, below)
+Program Delivery: Blended (Residential and Online) The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online)